Women in Politics in Ireland: The Statistics

 (Constance Markievicz, Women, Ideals and the Nation, 1909)

 In 1918 women achieved the right to vote in Ireland for the first time, subject to certain restrictions.
-The year 2008 marks the 90th anniversary of this historic event.
+The year 2018 marked the 100th anniversary of this historic event.

 - The Irish Parliament (Oireachtas) includes the Dáil (lower House) and Seanad (Senate or upper House).

 - There are 160 members (TDs) in the Dáil as of 25 February 2020, and 60 Senators in the Seanad.
 As a result of the February 2020 General Election, there are now 36 women out of 160 TDs in the Dáil (22.5%) and 15 women Senators, (before the appointment of the Taoiseach's 11 nominees).